ActivitySim/activitysim/docs/abmexample.rst

 Since trips are modeled in the demand model from microzone to microzone, but transit network LOS is split across two input data sets, transit virtual path building (TVPB) is done to generate LOS measures from:

-  * the trip's origin microzone to a select number of nearby TAPs using microzone to TAP LOS measures
+  * the trip origin microzone to a select number of nearby TAPs using microzone to TAP LOS measures
   * boarding TAP to alighting TAP LOS measures (TAP to TAP skims)
   * alighting TAP to destination microzone using microzone to TAP LOS measures

-The resulting complete transit path LOS for the "best" or a "bundle" of paths is then used in the demand model for representing transit LOS at the microzone level.
+The resulting complete transit path LOS for the best, or a bundle of, paths is then used in the demand model for representing transit LOS at the microzone level.
 Support for multiple zone systems is **NOT YET IMPLEMENTED**, but planned for a future release.
 For the time being, all travel is modeled at the TAZ level.